ayush28-2005/SQL-Data-Warehouse-Project/README.md

 Scope: Focus on the latest dataset only; historization of data is not required.
 Documentation: Provide clear documentation of the data model to support both business stakeholders and analytics teams.

+🛡️ License
+This project is licensed under the MIT License.
+You are free to use, modify, and share this project with proper attribution.

+🌟 About Me
+Hi there!
+I'm Ayush Saha, a Computer Science student with a strong passion for data and technology.
+I enjoy exploring the world of data engineering and continuously learning new skills to build efficient and scalable solutions.

+I’m enthusiastic about working with data, solving real-world problems, and sharing knowledge in a simple and engaging way.
+My goal is to grow as a data professional while making data-driven concepts easy and interesting for others to understand.